bozzltron/organize.js/README.md

 ##Why organize.js?

 I began a large project to organize personal photos and videos over the last 14 years.
 I really wanted the ability to sort photos and video into chronological directory structure.
 There is existing software options out there, but I thought it would be fun to write my own.
 Organize.js works by copying files of a certain type from a source directory into a destination that is decided based on a pattern.
-Under the hood, organize.js is asychronously stream up to 10 files as a time until the job is done.
+Under the hood, organize.js is asychronously streaming up to 10 files as a time until the job is done.
 I've used it to sort up over 2,000 files in a single job.

 ##Disclaimer
 I've only tested this on Mac machine with an external hard drive.